shawnusaf/MELODIES-MONET/docs/appendix/machine-specific-install.rst

 **Personal conda environment**

-Another option is to use conda to create your own MELODIES MONET installation in a conda environment.
+Use conda to create your own MELODIES MONET installation in a conda environment.
 This creates a "stand-alone" instance of interdependent packages that will not interfere with your access to the main installation of Python on the system.